Acris/docker-shadowsocks-libev/README.md

 ## Enable v2ray-plugin
 By default, v2ray-plugin is disabled, use `ARGS` environment variable with `--plugin`, `--plugin-opts` arguments to enable it.

-For example, if you want to enable v2ray-plugin with quic mode:
+For example, if you want to enable v2ray-plugin with QUIC mode:
 ```sh
 docker run -d \
 -e "ARGS=--plugin v2ray-plugin --plugin-opts server;mode=quic;host=yourdomain.com" \